 Beat the egg thoroughly.
-The egg should have a thin consistency as Chef is showing here.
+The egg should have a thin consistency as we are showing here.
 As for the rice, be sure to use hot steamed rice.
 Cut the lettuce leaf into 2cm (0.8”) pieces.

 Let’s make the chahan.
 Heat the vegetable oil in a pan.
 And add the chopped ginger root.

 When the oil has heated, add the beaten egg.